 After you load into your boat, you’ll be on your way, floating through the interior of the Mayan pyramid’s main room.
-Once you enter the next area, you’ll see Caballeros Pancito and Jose and find out that the third member, Donald, has disappeared.
+Once you enter the next area, you’ll see Caballeros Panchito and Jose and find out that the third member, Donald, has disappeared.
 You’ll travel through scenes looking for Donald along the way.

 Eventually, you’ll make your way through a musical scene reminiscent of Magic Kingdom’s iconic It’s A Small World.
-Pancito and Jose later find Donald and pluck him away from the Mexican ladies he had run off with.
+Panchito and Jose later find Donald and pluck him away from the Mexican ladies he had run off with.

-Finally, the ride ends in with the Three Caballeros performing their show in Mexico City, complete with a fireworks show.
+Finally, the ride ends with the Three Caballeros performing their show in Mexico City, complete with a fireworks show.